FIWARE/tutorials.Time-Series-Data/README.md

 }
 ```

-Schema names are formed with the `mt` prefix followed by `fiware-service` header
+Schema names are formed with the `mt` prefix followed by `fiware-service`
-in lower case.
-The IoT Agent is forwarding measurements from the dummy IoT
+header in lower case.
+The IoT Agent is forwarding measurements from the dummy
-devices, with the header `openiot`.
-These are being persisted under the
+IoT devices, with the `FIWARE-Service` header `openiot`.
+These are being
-`mtopeniot` schema.
+persisted under the `mtopeniot` schema.

 If the `mtopeniot` does not exist, then the subscription to **QuantumLeap** has
 not been set up correctly.
 Check that the subscription exists, and has been
 configured to send data to the correct location.

-### Read Tables

 **QuantumLeap** will persist data into separate tables within the **CrateDB**
 database based on the entity type.
 Table names are formed with the `et` prefix
 and the entity type name in lowercase.

-#### :four: Request:
+#### Request:

 ```console
 curl -X POST \